trzewiczek/js-tutorial/README.md

 const fleaMarket = ['lollipop', 45, true, true, 'Joyce', false, 5]
 ```

-In reality though, you won't probably find too many occasions to mixed things into array.
-Once again, by the virtue of the good manners we tent to keep what's on the list consistent.
+In reality though, we won't probably find too many occasions to put mixed things into array.
+Once again, by the virtue of the good manners we tend to keep what's on the list consistent.
 As we'll soon find out, this sacrifice pays off really well.

 Putting things into the closed is so much easier than finding them later.
 So is with the arrays.
-Before we dive into the problem, let's all first agree that when you put your values on the list, you decide to refer to them not as _your values_ but rather as _positions on your list_.
+Before we dive into the problem itself, let's all first agree that when we put our values on the list, we decide to refer to them not as _our values_ but rather as _positions on our list_.
 In this sense both third and fourth elements on the `fleaMarket` list are `true` and Mr.`Joyce` took the fifth position on this list.
 So far so good.

 The problem comes with how JavaScript counts _position on the list_.
 And it does it starting with **zero**, so to refer to **fifth** position on the list (Mr.`Joyce` once again) we would write: